Moose (wrestler): Atlanta Falcons

-Ojinnaka was selected in the fifth round (139th overall) of the 2006 NFL Draft by the Atlanta Falcons.
+Ojinnaka was selected in the fifth round (139th overall) of the 2006 NFL draft by the Atlanta Falcons.
 As a rookie in 2006, he played in 11 games.
 He saw playing time on special teams in Weeks 1–4 and 8–13.
 He played on the offensive line for the first time in his professional career when he replaced Wayne Gandy who had been injured against the Tampa Bay Buccaneers.

 In 2007, Ojinnaka played in 11 games, and had seven starts at left tackle.
 His first career NFL start at left tackle was against the San Francisco 49ers.
 He played in eight games in 2008.
 In 2009, he played in nine games, and started the final five games at right guard in place of an injured Harvey Dahl.

 New England Patriots

-On August 23, 2010, Ojinnaka was traded to the New England Patriots for a seventh round pick in the 2011 NFL Draft.
+On August 23, 2010, Ojinnaka was traded to the New England Patriots for a seventh round pick in the 2011 NFL draft.
 After serving his one-game suspension in Week 1, Ojinnaka was inactive for the team's next two games.
 He was released on September 30, 2010.
 The Patriots re-signed Ojinnaka on October 7, 2010.
 In total, he was active for eight games in 2010, all as a reserve.

-St. Louis Rams
+St. Louis Rams (first stint)

 Ojinnaka signed with the St. Louis Rams on August 6, 2011.
 He was released on September 3.